ran-weii/interactive_inference/doc/track_data.md

     * act: array of ego action with dimension [num_frames, num_act] with fields: ["ax", "ay"]

 2. SimpleEgoDataset: Subclass of EgoDataset with a single agent being the lead vehicle, i.e., num_agents=1.

+3. RelativeDataset: Subclass of EgoDataset with a single agent and relative observations.
+Relevant observations are converted to the ego coordinate defined by the ego heading.
+This dataset contains the follow ego fields:
+    * vx_ego: x velocity in ego coordinate
+    * vy_ego: y velocity in ego coordinate
+    * lane_left_min_dist: same in extracted data fileds
+    * lane_right_min_dist: same in extracted data fileds
+    * x_rel_ego: relative x distance to lead vehicle in ego coordinate
+    * y_rel_ego:relative x distance to lead vehicle in ego coordinate
+    * vx_rel_ego: relative x velocity to lead vehicle in ego coordinate
+    * vy_rel_ego: relative y velocity to lead vehicle in ego coordinate
+    * psi_rad_rel: relative heading to lead vehicle

 # Preprocess FAQ
 1. How do you identify lead vehicles?